Multivariate Zipper Fractal Functions: Multivariate Zipper Fractal Functions

 \section{Multivariate Zipper Fractal Functions}

-In the first part of this section, we show the existence of multivariate ZFIFs in a deterministic way with constant scalings.
+In the first part of this section, we show the existence of multivariate ZFIFs in a deterministic way with constant scaling functions.
 This concept is then used to perturb any multivariate function $f$ to construct its fractal analogue by using a suitable base function in the second part.